-Severe Combined Immunodeficiency (SCID).
+Severe combined immunodeficiency (SCID).
 Babies with this disorder are unable to fight infection.
-There is a high rate of death from the condtion.
+There is a high rate of death from the condition.
 If it is diagnosed early, a bone marrow transplant may be done.

 Other conditions are screened with different methods including:

 Hearing loss.
 Hearing is checked using a special instrument.
 Nearly all states are currently testing newborns.

 Critical congenital heart disease.
 The level of oxygen in the baby's blood is checked with a device called a pulse oximeter.